BDC Hamburger Icon

 10/10

-Why We Chose Paychex as Best for All-in-One Service
+Why We Chose Paychex as the Best for All-in-One Service

 Employees can enroll in a retirement plan in a few clicks through Paychex’s online platform, as seen in this demo screenshot.
 Source: Paychex

-Paychex is also one of the best employee retirement plan providers because it can bundle recordkeeping and third-party administration to simplify plan management.
-It doesn’t hurt that Paychex also holds the title as the largest retirement plan recordkeeper in the U.S. and provides a dedicated team of retirement specialists to help you select, implement, roll out and manage your employee retirement plan.
-For these reasons, Paychex stood out to us as the top option for business owners who want to accomplish employee retirement tasks and other HR functions with a single system.
+Another reason Paychex is one of the best employee retirement plan providers is that it can bundle recordkeeping and third-party administration to simplify plan management.
+Paychex holds the title of the largest retirement plan recordkeeper by total plans in the U.S. and provides a dedicated team of retirement specialists to help you select, implement, roll out and manage your employee retirement plan.

 Did You Know?Did you know

 Integrating your payroll and employee retirement solutions can streamline operations and save time.
-Learn more about Paychex’s products, which can work together seamlessly, in our review of Paychex’s online payroll services and Paychex Flex HR software review.
+Learn more about Paychex’s products, which work together seamlessly, in our review of Paychex payroll services and our Paychex Flex HR software review.

 Ease of Use

-During our testing, we found Paychex’s dashboard for employees to be simple and intuitive to navigate.
+We found Paychex’s employee dashboard simple and intuitive to navigate.
 Once team members are enrolled, they have access to an online dashboard that gives them an overview of their retirement accounts and lets them make changes, track progress and manage their investment choices.
 The digital dashboard also simplifies the process of choosing investments, changing contributions, tracking loans and automating distributions.

-Paychex makes it easy for employees to manage their retirement plans via a user-friendly dashboard, as seen in this screenshot.
+Paychex makes it easy for employees to manage their retirement plans via a user-friendly dashboard.
 Source: Paychex

 Paychex Features and Services